tgdwyer/tgdwyer.github.io/_chapters/javascript1.md

 > 2

-(Note: there is another legacy keyword for declaring variables in JavaScript “var” that has different scoping rules.
+(Note: there is another legacy keyword for declaring variables in JavaScript `var` that has different scoping rules.
 Don’t use it.)

 ## Variable scope